NickHodges/newdunit/README.md

-New DUnit is an attribute-based TDD Framework for Delphi.
+NewDUnit is an attribute-based TDD Framework for Delphi.